ArtWhisperer: A Dataset for Characterizing Human-AI Interactions in Artistic Creations: Prompt Diversity

 \section{Prompt Diversity}

-Across images, regardless of image content, people submit a diverse set of prompts.
-Notably, people are able to achieve high scores with a diverse set of prompts.
-While not necessarily surprising that there are multiple ways to achieve a good score (this indicates that the score in our game has multiple local maxima for any given target image), it is interesting that the high-scoring prompts submitted by users remains diverse.
-Some examples are shown in Figure~\ref{fig:diverse_prompt_examples}.

 We quantify prompt diversity by looking at the distribution of prompts in the text embedding space.
-In particular, we use the CLIP text embedding \cite{radford2021learning}, and measure the distance in the embedding space between a given prompt and the average submitted prompt for the corresponding target image.
-Though the results presented here are based on the CLIP embedding, we do find similar results for other standard text embeddings (see Supplement).
+In particular, we use the CLIP text embedding \cite{radford2021learning}, though we do find the choice of embedding is not particularly important for our results (see Appendix~\ref{app:alternative_text_embeddings}).